Approximate Petz recovery from the geometry of density operators: Appendix: Numerics

 \section{Appendix: Numerics}

 It would be interesting to understand whether inequalities \eqref{eq:main-bound} and \eqref{eq:Q-bound} are tight.
-I.e., for fixed Hilbert space dimension $d$ and arbitrary allowed values of $\Delta \tilde{D}_{2,I/d}$ and $\Delta \tilde{Q}_{2, I/d}$, we would like to know if there exists a state $\rho$ and channel $\Lambda$ satisfying
+That is, for fixed Hilbert space dimension $d$ and arbitrary allowed values of $\Delta \tilde{D}_{2,I/d}$ and $\Delta \tilde{Q}_{2, I/d}$, we would like to know if there exists a state $\rho$ and channel $\Lambda$ satisfying

 or

 A detailed understanding of this question is beyond the scope of the present work.
 We present only a simple numerical test of the question in dimensions $d=2$ and $d=3.$ We generate states $\rho$ and channels $\Lambda$ at random, compute the left- and right-hand sides of \eqref{eq:Q-bound} and \eqref{eq:main-bound}, and compare them.